Nike-Inc/signal_analog/README.md

 A troposphere-like library for building and composing SignalFx SignalFlow programs into Charts, Dashboards, and Detectors.

-If you are looking for ready made patterns then consider the more user friendly [signal_analog_patterns] library (Note: not yet created, stay tuned!
--- @ffreire).

 The rest of this document assumes familiarity with the SignalFx API, SignalFlow language, and Chart/Dashboard models.